 A paper recently published in Ecology, on which Ethan Clotfelter is a co-author and included samples collected by lab alumni Isabel Davis '24, Callie Hundley '24, and Kailey Tobin, showed evidence of regional and taxonomic variation in the effect of temperature on aerial insect abundance.
 We plan to continue sampling insects at our site and collaborate with regional and national partners to better understand insect responses to climate change.

 Hunyadi thesis work published in Journal of Experimental Biology

-Senior honors student Jocelyn Hunyadi '19 and Ethan Clotfelter, along with co-authors from the University of Massachusetts and the New Jersey Institute of Technology, recently published a paper in the Journal of Experimental Biology.
-We investigated the relationship between morphology and swimming performance in rusty crayfish, focusing on the tail-flip escape response.
-We also demonstrated the fluid dynamics underlying the escape response, which gives new insights into how aquatic animals move.
+Jocelyn Hunyadi '19 and Ethan Clotfelter, along with co-authors from the University of Massachusetts and the New Jersey Institute of Technology, recently published a paper in the Journal of Experimental Biology.
+The paper investigated the relationship between morphology and swimming performance in rusty crayfish, focusing on the tail-flip escape response.
+We also demonstrated the fluid dynamics underlying the escape response.
 Our work was also highlighted in the “Inside JEB” section of the journal.

 Louise Stevenson '09 leads toxicology lab

 Lab alum Louise Stevenson '09 has been tapped to lead the Toxicology Lab and Mercury Biomonitoring Program at the Oak Ridge National Laboratory in TN.
 This is a huge responsibility and a great promotion for an amazing scientist.
-Learn more about their work here.
+Learn more about the lab's work here.
 Congrats Louise!